 Brownell began his coaching career as a graduate assistant at Evansville under Jim Crews in 1991-92 and he helped that program to a 24-6 record.
 He served as an assistant at the University of Indianapolis in 1992-93 and 1993-94.

 He then started a 12-year-run at UNC Wilmington, eight as an assistant or associate head coach, and four as the head coach.
 He was an assistant for the Seahawks from 1994-95 through 2001-02.
 His final year as an assistant under Jerry Wainwright, UNC Wilmington posted a 23-10 record, including a 17-4 mark versus conference teams (including the CAA Tournament).
 That team defeated Southern California in the first round of the NCAA Tournament in overtime.

-The 41-year old earned three letters as a player at DePauw University, a Division III school in Greencastle, IN.
-He ranks seventh in school history with 332 career assists.
+The 46-year-old earned three letters as a player at DePauw University, a Division III school in Greencastle, Ind.
+He still ranks seventh in school history with 332 career assists.
 He led the Tigers in assists three straight seasons, while also leading DePauw in steals as a junior in 1989-90.
-Brownell also shot 78.2 percent from the free throw line over his career, one of the top figures in DePauw history.
+Brownell also shot 78.2 percent from the free throw line over the course of his career, one of the top accuracy figures in DePauw history.

-Brownell earned his bachelor’s cegree from DePauw in 1991 and completed his master’s degree at the University of Indianapolis in 1994.
-He is a graduate of Harrison High School in Evansville, IN where he was a high school teammate of Calbert Cheaney, who later became the National Player-of-the-Year in 1993 at Indiana.
+Brownell earned his bachelor’s degree from DePauw in 1991 and completed his master’s degree at the University of Indianapolis in 1994.
+He is a graduate of Harrison High School in Evansville, where he was a high school teammate of Calbert Cheaney, who later became the National Player of the Year in 1993 at Indiana.